isolated-tech/vault/Internal/Startups/Voicescri.pt/v2/Voicescript - v2.md

 	1. Send prompts to Claude Code
 	2. Check status of Claude Code
 	3. Trigger Pull Requests with latest code changes
-	4. Spawn new conversations wi
+	4. Spawn new conversations with fresh context
+		1. This one may require a multi-agent architecture.
+I imagine a single, parent agent enables us to look into specific conversations